PrithwishSarkar/my-weather-app/README.md

 ## 📄 Todos

 - [ ] User profiles and authentication.
-- [ ] Set Favourites for Guest as well as user profiles.
+- [ ] Set Favourite cities list for Guest as well as user profiles.
 - [ ] On launch, find user location weather by utilizing GeolocationAPI/GEOCODING
 - [ ] Translation to local languages as per location.
 - [ ] Celcius/Fahrenheit conversion.